dd32/revision-control/readme.txt

  * Czech Translation from Pavel
  * Dutch Translation from Steven
  * Russian Translation from Кактус
+ * French Translation from David
+ * Bug fix: Limit revisions dropdown sticks to 2 revisions on admin panel.
  * No features added.

 == Screenshots ==